life-sync/website-for-company/README.md

 The website should ideally contain 4-5 pages/sections essentially describing the solution and the company.
 Although not mandatory, you're free to extend backend functionality to your website.
 This repository has been created especially for HacktoberFest 2020!
+</b> Just to clarify, you are not to develop the product.
+Just a website for the startup that has developed said product</b>
 ## Collaborating
 1. Fork this repo
 2. Clone it onto your PC.